cakephp/docs/en/installation.rst

 Installation
 ############

-CakePHP is fast and easy to install.
+CakePHP is simple and easy to install.
 The minimum requirements are a web server and a copy of CakePHP, that's it!
-While this manual focuses primarily on setting up on Apache (because it's the most commonly used), you can configure CakePHP to run on a variety of web servers such as nginx, LightHTTPD, or Microsoft IIS.
+While this chapter focuses primarily on setting up on Apache (because it's simple to install and setup), CakePHP will run on a variety of web servers such as nginx, LightHTTPD, or Microsoft IIS.

 Requirements
 ============

 - HTTP Server.
-For example: Apache. mod\_rewrite is preferred, but by no means required.
+For example: Apache.
+Having mod\_rewrite is preferred, but by no means required.
-- PHP 5.4.19 or greater.
+- PHP 5.4.16 or greater.
 - mbstring extension
 - mcrypt extension
 - intl extension

-Technically a database engine isn't required, but we imagine that most applications will utilize one.
+While a database engine isn't required, we imagine that most applications will utilize one.
 CakePHP supports a variety of database storage engines:

 -  MySQL (5.1.10 or greater)
 -  PostgreSQL